Cardiff University | Prifysgol Caerdydd ORCA

 Abstract

-Aims: The chemokine receptor CXCR3 is a key chemoattractant molecule which facilitates the migration of activated T-cells to the pancreas, leading to beta cell death.
-In this study we interrogate CXCR3 responses in B-cells in type 1 diabetes progression.
-Methods: Peripheral blood samples were obtained from individuals with recent-onset and long-duration type 1 diabetes, age- and sex- matched to healthy donors.
-We isolated peripheral blood mononuclear cells (PBMCs) and examined changes in CXCR3 expression on lymphocytes in donors, performing multiparameter flow cytometry and functional cell culture assays.
-Human post-mortem pancreatic tissue was obtained from the Exeter Archival Diabetes Biobank (EADB).
+Aims/hypothesis The chemokine receptor C-X-C chemokine receptor type 3 (CXCR3) is a key chemoattractant molecule that facilitates the migration of activated T cells to the pancreas, leading to beta cell death.
+In this study, we investigated CXCR3 responses in B cells during type 1 diabetes progression.
+Methods Peripheral blood samples were obtained from individuals with recent-onset and long-duration type 1 diabetes, who were age- and sex-matched to non-diabetic donors.
+We isolated peripheral blood mononuclear cells (PBMCs) and examined changes in CXCR3 expression on lymphocytes from donors, performing multiparameter flow cytometry and functional cell culture assays.
+Human post-mortem pancreatic tissue was obtained from the Exeter Archival Diabetes Biobank.
 Immunofluorescence staining was used to assess CXCR3 expression in pancreatic tissues.
-Results: We observed reduced CXCR3 on antigen-experienced B-cells in individuals with a long-duration of type 1 diabetes, although B-cells remained responsive to IFNg.
-In individuals who were recently diagnosed, IFNg treatment resulted in increased CXCR3 expression, compared to B-cells from control individuals.
-B-cells in the pancreas recovered post-mortem from young recent-onset donors, lacked CXCR3 expression, but co-staining to detect CD8+ T-cells revealed a CXCR3+CD20+CD8+ T-cell population, with their circulating counterpart showing increased CXCR3 expression.
-Conclusions: We conclude that the CXCR3 response in antigen-experienced B-cells is dysregulated during the progression of type 1 diabetes.
-CXCR3 expression is limited in CD20+ B cells in the pancreas from recent-onset individuals diagnosed with type 1 diabetes under 7 years of age, but evident on CD8+ T-cells that express CD20
+Results We observed reduced CXCR3 expression on antigen-experienced B cells in individuals with a long duration of type 1 diabetes, although B cells remained responsive to IFNγ.
+In individuals who were recently diagnosed, IFNγ treatment resulted in increased CXCR3 expression compared with B cells from non-diabetic donors.
+B cells in pancreases that were recovered post-mortem from young recent-onset donors lacked CXCR3 expression, but co-staining to detect CD8+ T cells revealed a CXCR3+CD20+CD8+ T cell population, with their circulating counterpart showing increased CXCR3 expression.
+Conclusions/interpretation We conclude that the CXCR3 response in antigen-experienced B cells is dysregulated during the progression of type 1 diabetes.
+CXCR3 expression is limited in CD20+ B cells in pancreases from recent-onset individuals diagnosed with type 1 diabetes under 7 years of age, but evident on CD8+ T cells that express CD20.

 Item Type: Article